Frequently Asked Questions

 No and yes.
 I offer unlimited revisions to your master for no extra cost until you are happy with it.
 Thankfully, it’s rare to go beyond a version 2 or 3 and usually those revisions have more to do with adjusting the timing between tracks than the actual sound.
 However, you do have the ability to request revisions to any aspect of the master until you’re satisfied at no extra cost.
 This is true as long as I’m working from the same mix files.

 If you decide that you need to revisit your mix(es) and send new files to master from, this will result in additional costs.
 Contrary to belief, I can’t just “pop in the new mix file” and use the same mastering settings.
-Most projects are done using analog equipment to some degree.
-This alone means that any changes to the mix (no matter how small the change) involves real-time processing through the analog equipment.
+Of course all analog settings are logged and digital settings are stored, but there are some real-time tasks such as listening through each file and manually removing or attenuating clicks, pops, plosives, sibilance, and other distractions with iZotope RX.
+Even if the mix change is very small, some tasks need to be fully redone again when a new file is submitted.
 We also need to factor in time for file management, conversions, re-rendering, re-uploading, etc. Sending one new mix is easily a half hour’s worth of work from start to finish.
 Even when no analog gear is used, it still takes longer than you may think to load in a new mix file, render a new master, and upload a new master for approval.

 This is why it’s VERY important to double and triple check the actual mix files you are sending before you submit them for mastering.
 In today’s fast-paced digital world, I see too many people having to go back and fix simple mistakes they’ve made, or glitches caused by a DAW or plugin that could have easily been prevented by simply listening to the rendered/bounced mix file before sending it off for mastering.